lebib/IRCBoat/README.md

                                          # source : who did it
                                          # dest : where it happend
                                          # text : what content
-                                         # except for chanless events like nick where dest
+                                         # except for chanless events like nick where
-                                         # will contain the new nick and text will be
+                                         # des will contain the new nick and text will
-                                         # empty
+                                         # be empty

  Here are the callback function that you can use by calling boat main instance